 Because I feel strongly about helping students improve their writing for future use in school and later career(s), I will point out what you need to work on.
 Please understand that I am not being nitpicky or mean; I am sincerely interested in helping you improve your skills and to help you, I must tell you what you need to improve.
-Once you know what you need to work on, it is your responsibility to explore solutions to your writing errors.
-The Quick Access handbook is for this purpose. ©
+Once you know what you need to work on, it is your responsibility to take steps to improve them.
+The Quick Access handbook is useful for this purpose.

 Please note that only your peer reviewer will be reading your essays in entirety prior to its submission to me.
 If you have a specific section of your paper you are struggling with, I am happy to discuss it with you, but I cannot read your entire paper before you turn it in.
 You are expected to be responsible for your own writing skills: be aware of what you need to improve on and look for ways to improve those weaknesses.
 Don't just hand something in and expect your professor or a peer to "clean it up."
 The author-which is you-should polish the work before handing it in.
+You are always welcome to visit me on campus during office hours or by appointment if you have a section of your writing you are concerned about.